 Definition: what are CFDs?

 At its core, a CFD trade is an agreement between an investor and a CFD broker.
 They agree to exchange the difference in the price of an asset from when the contract is opened to when it’s closed.
 This means you're trading on the price movement of financial assets like stocks or commodities without owning the underlying asset.
 The concept might seem a bit complex at first.
-However, t boils down to betting on whether you think the price of an asset will go up or down.
+However, it boils down to betting on whether you think the price of an asset will go up or down.

 How do CFDs compare to traditional investing?